-Five firms seek Govt nod to set up e-comm export hubs: Official
+Five firms seek govt nod to set up e-comm export hubs: Official

 China, which is a leader in e-commerce exports, is also a pioneer in export hubs for e-commerce.
 China's exports through this route are 6.4 per cent of its total merchandise exports in 2023.

-In the Foreign Trade Policy of 2023, the intent and roadmap for setting up e-commerce export hubs were outlined.
-PTI RR RR SHW
+In the Foreign Trade Policy of 2023, the intent and road map for setting up e-commerce export hubs were outlined.

+DHL Supply Chain India Managing Director Vikas Anand said India's e-commerce export sector shows significant potential, with the Department of Commerce aiming for exports to reach a target of USD 200 billion by 2030.

+Achieving this goal requires providing a level-playing field for all SMEs in the e-commerce space, he said, adding that it is crucial to create a platform where stakeholders, including DGFT, CBIC, and private entities like DHL Group, can collaborate to propel e-commerce SMEs and help them succeed in the global market.